elastic/geneve/tests/reports/alerts_from_rules-9.4.md

 kubernetes.audit.objectRef.resource:secrets and
 kubernetes.audit.requestURI :(/api/v1/secrets or /api/v1/secrets?limit* or /api/v1/namespaces/kube-system/secrets or /api/v1/namespaces/kube-system/secrets?limit* or /api/v1/namespaces/default/secrets or /api/v1/namespaces/default/secrets?limit*) and
 source.ip:(* and not ("::1" or "127.0.0.1")) and
-not user.name: (system\:kube-controller-manager or eks\:cloud-controller-manager or eks\:kms-storage-migrator) and
+not user.name: (system\:kube-controller-manager or eks\:cloud-controller-manager or eks\:kms-storage-migrator or "system:serviceaccount:argocd:argocd-application-controller" or "system:serviceaccount:elastic:kube-state-metrics" or "system:serviceaccount:cert-manager:cert-manager-cainjector" or "system:serviceaccount:elastic-system:elastic-agent" or "system:serviceaccount:longhorn-system:longhorn-service-account") and
-not kubernetes.audit.user.groups:"system:serviceaccounts:ibm-csi"
+not kubernetes.audit.user.groups:("system:serviceaccounts:ibm-csi" or "system:serviceaccounts:argocd" or "system:serviceaccounts:elastic")
 ```